 From April through October, the best place is Reffen.
 It’s a Copenhagen institution of organic street food vendors located on scenic Copenhagen Harbour.
 Reffen has seating for 2,500 visitors and hosts over 40 food stalls and bars.

 In the winter months, the street food moves indoors to food halls.

-One of the best in the city is Torvehallerne, two buildings of food stands and shops with an organic farmers market in between.
-It’s an excellent stop for a cup of coffee, a pint of Danish beer, or a full meal.
+One of the best food halls in the city is Torvehallerne, two buildings of food stands and shops with an organic farmers market in between.
+It’s one of my regular stops for a cup of coffee, a pint of Danish beer, or a full meal.

 8. Flæskesvær, a Tasty Appetizer